mwarning/meshnet-lab/README.md

 ![Visual Example](misc/network_mapping.png)

-- Application can be started in ns1, ns2, ns3 and see only their interface called `uplink`
+- Applications can be started in ns1, ns2, ns3 and see only their interface called `uplink`
 - bridges have properties `stp_state`, `ageing_time` and `forward_delay` set to 0
 - ve-* interfaces have property `isolated` set to `on`